pixie-io/docs.px.dev/content/en/05-use-case-tutorials/database-query-profiling.md

 If we had seen MySQL errors, one of the first things we'd want to do is inspect the contents of the queries with errors.

-To see the raw MySQL requests, including full header and bodies, we'll use `px/mysql_data`:
+To see raw MySQL requests, including full header and bodies, we'll use `px/mysql_data`:

 1. Select `px/mysql_data` from the `script` drop-down menu at the top of the page.